M4urici0GM/tcproxy/README.md

 - Rust 1.67 or later

 ## How it works
-The project is split into two parts, the server, and a client, whenever a new client connects to the server, the server spawns a new listening port, in which all traffic will be routed to the client.
-The server uses a single TCP connection, multiplexing all traffic being forwarded to the connected client.
+This project uses multiplexing for redirecting all traffic from an public and exposed port to a local port in your machine, using a single tcp connection between server and your machine.

-The following diagram shows a local TCP server (REST api, local db instance, etc..) that receives forwarded traffic from the remote (random) port on the server
+The following diagram shows how the project would work when the server receives 3 connections, and redirects the traffic to the local machine, demuxing the connections from the server.

 ![diagram.png](docs/imgs/diagram.png)